 Food-wise, on Christmas Eve, German families normally eat a simple meal of sausages and potato salad in recognition of the hardships that Mary and Joseph faced while searching for a place to sleep, but have no fear, there are plenty of Christmas cookies for the next day!

 2. Meatless Christmas eve and friendly witches in Italy

-If you have the good luck to be spending Christmas Eve with a Roman family, you’re in for a real treat.
+If you have the good luck of spending Christmas Eve with an Italian family, you’re in for a real treat.
 The Christmas Eve meal, known as La Vigilia, consists of 7 or more courses!
 Luckily they tend to be lighter with fish and vegetables in order to purify before the big Christmas day meal.
 If you stick around until the Epiphany on January 6th, you’ll get to know La Befana, a benevolent old witch who leaves sweets for the good children and coal for the naughty ones – just don’t forget to leave her a glass of red wine 😉

 You’d be hard pressed to find Christmas traditions in Europe as strange as the ones in Barcelona!
 The first has to do with the nativity scene, which children in Barcelona love to set up with all their figurines every year.
 Look closely, though, and you’ll notice the figure of the caganer, a traditional Catalan peasant who’s, um… going to the bathroom.
 The origins are the subject of debate, but don’t be surprised when you see it!

 The other Barcelona curiosity comes in the form of a log with a face, hat and legs.
 He’s set up in the living room and the children “feed” him throughout the days leading up to Christmas.
 Then, on Christmas Eve, the children sing a song while hitting the log with a stick so that he’ll poop out their presents – yes, this is a real thing!